krajc/cpf_proc/README.md

 ## POSTPROCESSING
 This part of the process brings together the `heat` AND `neis` concentrations with the `road` concentrations produced by ATMOSTREET model, and background concentrations from a regional model (RIO, CAMS or CMAQ).
-Outputs are in form of:
+Outputs are in the form of:
 - Total annual concentration maps and annual sector maps (`/data/users/oko001/data_cpf/pics/{year}/{dom}/conc`)
 - Source apportionment (SA) graphs for the locations of monitoring stations (`/data/users/oko001/data_cpf/pics/{year}/{dom}/graphs`)
 - Tables with numerical values of SA for the locations of monitoring stations and validation statistics (`/data/users/oko001/data_cpf/pics/{year}/{dom}/SA`)